dreamcatcher-tech/network/Inbox/2025-01-04 2018 shared mic system.md

 We could upload incremental snips, and also do incremental transcribes on each segment too, so we have these utterance blocks.

 Seems a lot of the features we are attempting require supressing or removing many of the livekit features which is the two way audio feed ?

+Data ingestion processes should be totally separate from any kind of real-time streaming.
+So, when humans are having a meeting, separate channels, separate systems should be used for taking the voice and streaming it off to the side.

+use the browser realtime voice to detect when speech has paused a bit, and then send that off to whisper as a little batch.